Honest CBD OPS Review: Pros & Cons (July 2021)

 About the Company: CBD OPS

 The company sources its hemp from Oklahoma, where it‘s grown without the use of pesticides and fungicides.
-CBD OPS also provides detailed third-party lab test results for all batches of its CBD oil.
+CBD OPS also provides detailed third-party lab test results.

 • Hemp: cannabis variety with high CBD and low THC levels (no more than 0.3%).